3dh-de/blink1-jenkins-ps1/README.md

 # blink1-jenkins-ps1
-PowerShell script to poll JENKINS project status to display ist with blink(1) USB RGB LED
+PowerShell script to poll JENKINS / HUDSON project status to display ist with blink(1) USB RGB LED

 Polls JENKINS JSON API for a given project and job to control the USB RGB LED [ThingM blink(1)](https://blink1.thingm.com/) This script is used to add so called 'extreme feedback devices' to all develeopers machines.